PdgarHern/ReactWithRubyUsingPostregSQL/README.md

 </details>

 # React and Ruby on Rails Web App
-Welcome to -*Your Anime Database*-, a web Anime info based app made up using React for the client and a Ruby on Rails API.<br/>
+Welcome to -*Your Anime Database*-, an Anime info based web app made up using React for the client and a Ruby on Rails API.<br/>
 This is an app where you can store and check data about your favourite series, their actors and characters, and even create a 'Favourite' list for either the animes and characters.<br/>
 <br/>
 With its design and search engine, it makes incredibly easy looking up for what you're looking for.
 It comes with a register and login system, where you can create your own user, modify your profile and, by becoming and admin, administrate all the info in the database.